andrew/ultimate-awesome/README.md

 - [awesome-mad-science](https://github.com/feross/awesome-mad-science) - Delightful npm packages that make you say "wow, didn't know that was possible!".
 - [awesome-pixel-art](https://github.com/Siilwyn/awesome-pixel-art) - Curated list of everything awesome around pixel art.
 - [awesome-hacking](https://github.com/shmilylty/awesome-hacking) - Awesome hacking chinese version.
+- [awesome-native-macosx-apps](https://github.com/open-saas-directory/awesome-native-macosx-apps) - The best Mac apps — fast, lightweight, and bloat-free.
+No Electron.
+Curated for Mac power users who care about performance.
 - [Awesome-Azure-Pentest](https://github.com/Kyuu-Ji/Awesome-Azure-Pentest) - A collection of resources, tools and more for penetration testing and securing Microsofts cloud platform Azure.
 - [best-of-jupyter](https://github.com/ml-tooling/best-of-jupyter) - 🏆 A ranked list of awesome Jupyter Notebook, Hub and Lab projects (extensions, kernels, tools).
 Updated weekly.
 - [awesome-gcp-certifications](https://github.com/ddneves/awesome-gcp-certifications) -  A curated list of resources for learning about Google Cloud Platform certifications and how to prepare for it.